ton-community/ton-docs/docs/develop/howto/config-params.md

 - After that, the vote request has to be signed by the current validator's private key, using `sign <validator-key-id> 566F744...28A1` in `validator-engine-console` connected to the validator.
 This process is similar to that described in [Validator-HOWTO](https://toncoin.org/#/howto/validator) for participating in validator elections, but this time the currently active key has to be used.
 - Next, another script `config-proposal-signed.fif` has to be invoked.
 It has similar arguments to `config-proposal-req.fif`, but it expects two extra arguments: the base64 representation of the public key used to sign the vote request, and the base64 representation of the signature itself.
 Again, this is quite similar to the process described in [Validator-HOWTO](https://toncoin.org/#/howto/validator).
 - In this way, the file `vote-msg-body.boc` containing the body of an internal message carrying a signed vote for this configuration proposal is created.
-- After that, `vote-msg-body.boc` has to be carried in an internal message from any smart contract residing in the masterchain (typically, the controlling smart contract of the validator will be used) along with a small amount of TON Coins for processing (typically, 1.5 Toncoins should suffice).
+- After that, `vote-msg-body.boc` has to be carried in an internal message from any smart contract residing in the masterchain (typically, the controlling smart contract of the validator will be used) along with a small amount of Toncoin for processing (typically, 1.5 Toncoin should suffice).
 This is again completely similar to the procedure employed during validator elections.
 This is typically achieved by means of running:
 ```
 $ fift -s wallet.fif my_wallet_id -1:5555555555555555555555555555555555555555555555555555555555555555 1 1.5 -B vote-msg-body.boc
 ```